quentinplet/Wam-Sampler/README.md

 ### Create a scale

 By clicking on a pad, you can select the scale you want and click on 'Create Note Set.'
+Then, enter a preset name in the new input field to create a new preset.
 A brand new list of pad samples will be automatically configured with the notes of the scale and corresponding MIDI bindings.

 ### Effects